miguelalejandroff/laramix/README.md

 # Informix Driver Package for Laravel

-`laramix` is an Informix Driver Package for [Laravel Framework](http://laravel.com/) - thanks [@taylorotwell](https://github.com/taylorotwell). `laramix` is an extension of [Illuminate/Database](https://github.com/illuminate/database) that uses either the PDO extension wrapped into the PDO namespace.
+`laramix` is an Informix Driver Package for [Laravel Framework](http://laravel.com/) - thanks to [@taylorotwell](https://github.com/taylorotwell). `laramix` is an extension of [Illuminate/Database](https://github.com/illuminate/database) that uses either the PDO extension wrapped into the PDO namespace.

 ## Requirements